shanelnumber5/341-web-design/_docs/topic-11/02-overflow/01-page.md

 2. Resize our elements so they fit the content.
 3. Tell the browser what to do with _extra_ content.

 In the latter option, we will use the "overflow" CSS property (`overflow: `).
-This property takes one of three values:
+This property takes one of four values:

 - `visible`; this is the default.
+Your content will render outside of its block.
 - `hidden`; overflow content will be hidden.
-- `scroll`; scroll bars will be provided for overflow content.
+- `scroll`; scroll bars will be provided for overflow content, even if there is no overflow.
+- `auto`; scroll bars are only added/visible when necessary.